Proof of Concept

 Structural Logic

 The icosidodecahedron is one of only thirteen Archimedean solids — the rarest class of convex polyhedra, each vertex-transitive with two or more types of regular polygon faces.
-It possesses 30 vertices, 60 edges, and 32 faces (20 equilateral triangles and 12 regular pentagons), and is the only Archimedean solid that is also a quasi-regular polyhedron.
+It possesses 30 vertices, 60 edges, and 32 faces (20 equilateral triangles and 12 regular pentagons).
+IKOSI-One uses a uniform 6-metre edge length throughout its entire exoskeleton, meaning every structural member is identical in specification.

 Technical Specification